-The Ontario Human Rights Tribunal (HRTO) released an interim decision last week in the application of the Association of Ontario Midwives (AOM) and the Ontario Ministry of Health and Long Term Care (MOH).
+The Ontario Human Rights Tribunal (HRTO) released an interim decision on September 24, 2018 in the application of the Association of Ontario Midwives (AOM) and the Ontario Ministry of Health and Long-Term Care (MOH).
 The AOM brought an application to the HRTO alleging discrimination on the basis of gender in their compensation by the MOH.

 The HRTO’s decision last week directs the parties to “reset their relationship” and attempt to negotiate compensation, an amount of damages for violation of the Human Rights Code and a process for compensation negotiation going forward.

 The decision will have big implications for Ontario midwives, who may see their compensation increase by as much as $90,000 annually to bring them in line with community health doctors.
 The decision also serves as a reminder of the importance and relevance of pay equity in the workplace.
 We expect that it will have a ripple effect certainly for midwives across the country and possibly beyond.

 Pay equity legislation was passed in Ontario in 1987, over 30 years ago.
 The midwives example sadly suggests that it is still relevant and still needed.
 2018 has also seen equal pay addressed by the Bill 148 changes to the Employment Standards Act, 2000 legislating equal pay for equal work and by Bill 203, currently making its way through the legislative process, which would introduce pay transparency.